Dutch Baby for a successful Pancake Sunday

 1 tbsp coconut oil

-Preheat the oven to 220°C (top/bottom heat) and put in a baking-stable pan.
-Whisk together all the ingredients except the coconut oil.
-As soon as the oven has reached the specified temperature, coat the mold with the coconut oil and fill in the batter.
-The baking time is about 15-17 minutes - do not open the oven during this time.
-Divide the finished pancake in half and garnish with your favorite toppings (e.g. berries and quark).
+Preheat the oven to 220° degrees (top/bottom heat) and place a baking-stable pan in it.
+Mix all the ingredients except the coconut oil until foamy.
+As soon as the oven has reached the specified temperature, brush the mold with the coconut oil and pour in the dough.
+The baking time is approx. 15-17 minutes - do not open the oven during this time.
+Divide the finished pancake in the middle and garnish with your favorite toppings (e.g. berries and quark).